|Public Member at Large||Richard Keillor|

 Jim Webb (Lower Watershed First Nation)

-The North Peace Tribal Council Board of Chiefs confirmed Mr. Webb to act on behalf of the member First Nations of the NPTC as of May 2013.
+The Little Red River Cree Nation (LRRCN) confirmed Mr. Webb to act on behalf of the members of LRRCN as of May 2018.
 He brings to the table a great deal of experience and understanding of the Peace River and the area covered by the Peace River Watershed.